Genivia/RE-flex/doc/index.md

 #### `-d`, `−−debug`

-This enables debug mode in the generated scanner.
+This option enables debug mode in the generated scanner.
 Running the scanner produces debug messages on `std::cerr` standard error and the `debug()` function returns nonzero.
 To temporarily turn off debug messages, use `set_debug(0)` in your action code.
 To turn debug messages back on, use `set_debug(1)`.
 The `set_debug()` and `debug()` methods are virtual methods of the lexer class, so you can override their behavior in a derived lexer class.
 This option also enables assertions that check for internal errors.
 See \ref reflex-debug for details.

+#### `-D [START:]FILE`, `--do=[START:]FILE`

+This option immediately tests the lexer rule patterns against the specified input `FILE`.
+No scanner code is generated.
+The debug messages output by this option are identical to option `-d` messages output by the generated and compiled scanner when executed on the input `FILE`.
+Only a single start condition state is active and never changed during scanning, because the scanner's lexer actions are not actually executed.
+The start condition is 0 (or `INITIAL`) by default.

 #### `-p`, `−−perf-report`

-This enables the collection and reporting of statistics by the generated scanner.
+This option enables the collection and reporting of statistics by the generated scanner.
 The scanner reports the performance statistics on `std::cerr` when EOF is reached.
 If your scanner does not reach EOF, then invoke the lexer's `perf_report()` method explicitly in your code.
 Invoking this method also